ryanatkn/cosmicplayground/README.md

   _"If all ice on Earth melts, how will sea levels change?"_
   There's also
-  [a video on YouTube with a 6 minute tour](https://www.youtube.com/watch?v=7xEPqg-Kyg4) set to music.
+  [a video on YouTube with a 6 minute tour](https://www.youtube.com/watch?v=7xEPqg-Kyg4) around the planet set to music.
+  You can get the same experience with better visual quality by clicking "begin tour" on the map.
+  (but it's not mobile friendly)
   Its scentific usefulness is limited but it makes me feel things.
 - [Starlit Hammock](https://www.cosmicplayground.org/#starlit-hammock)
   invites you to sit back and soak in the staggering beauty of space as it slowly surveys the skies, and you can zoom and pan around to explore on your own.
   It displays images from Hubble, [spacetelescope.org](https://www.spacetelescope.org/about/).
   Why?
 For me mostly vibes.
+Looks nice on an idle screen.
 - Two tools for understanding
   [the easing functions in Svelte](https://svelte.dev/docs#svelte_easing):
   - [Easing Function Visualizations](https://www.cosmicplayground.org/#easings-1)